Download the database spreadsheet as:

-What's new with the May 11, 2013 version?
-It's current to the April 29 update, indexing 3,605 stories.
-Again, there is now a field for story word count (Column E), which is sort of accurate, using a formula based on text file size in kilobytes.
+What's new with the December 31, 2020 version?
+It's current to the June 2020 update, indexing 4,060 stories.
+There's a sortable upload date field (Column L), which uses the format yyyymm.
 If you're searching and filtering on themes, please use the combined themes field (now Column T).

 We're working on a fanfic database that will perform two main functions: help you to pinpoint just the stories you're looking for, by searching on a variety of criteria; and also to drive the fanfic archive, to make updating the site a more streamlined, automated process.
 But it's taking longer than we had planned.